 Reinado Nacional del Bambuco en Neiva, Huila

-Also a beauty contest, with international candidates this folkloric music and dance festival will take the whole city out to the streets dancing and playing typical instruments from this musical region of the country. http://www.festivalvallenato.com/
+June Also a beauty contest, with international candidates this folkloric music and dance festival sees the whole city take to the streets dancing and playing typical instruments from this musical region of the country. http://www.festivalvallenato.com/

 Festival Folclorico de Ibague, Tolima.